shred3590/shred3590.github.io/sites.md

 Bible Word Study
 ----------------

 [Bible Word Study](http://biblewordstudy.net) is a site I built with the Joomla CMS before I started any classes with [Treehouse](http://teamtreehouse.com).
 It is very functional with Joomla plug-ins, but the styling is not what I would prefer.
+Very little of this was hand coded.
+It is focused on functionality instead.

 Ralph Waldo Emerson
 -------------------